pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 In that past (as in before the Internet), high-profile, prestigious journals were the best way to get access to the latest research.
-Nowadays there are faster and better ways to communicate and disseminate scholarly research, and the big journal publishers are actually getting in the way and slowing down research dissemination.
+Nowadays there are faster and better ways to communicate and disseminate scholarly research, and the big journal publishers are actually getting in the way and bottlenecking research dissemination.
 When it comes down to it, this is all about freedom.
 There is just no good reason anymore why a third party should stand at the gate of publicly-funded research, giving or denying access to whomsoever it wishes.